-RoboCup RoboCup Changes and Comments RC-4.2.4.1: Colour markers should be designed as follows: Colour Markers • Above 30cm and below 60cm, color markers must be present and visible from all sides. • A color marker can be any shape. • The height and width of a color marker must be greater than or equal to 10 cm in any direction. • The marker color must be one of the two predetermined official colors.
-The official colors are magenta and cyan.
-Please use the colors defined by the RAL codes in the competition rule 4.
-It is the responsibility of team leaders to obtain samples of marker colors and to ensure that their team color markers are as close as possible to the official colors.
-The Middle Size League Technical Committee may request to build new color markers on site, if the team's color markers do not sufficiently comply with the official colors. • Every team must provide the markers in each team color and attach one of them prior to each game. • See also COMPETITION RULE 4 for colour examples.
+RoboCup Changes and Comments RC-4.2.4.1: Colour markers should be designed as follows: Colour Markers • Above 30cm, color markers must be present and visible from all sides. • A color marker can be any shape. • The height and width of a color marker must be greater than or equal to 10 cm in any direction. • The markers must be of a saturated color.
+All colors are allowed except for black, white, green and the color of the ball (which might be different in every competition).
+It is the responsibility of team leaders to make sure color markers are at significant distance from the reserved colors black, green, white and the color of the ball.
+The MSL TC can request to build new markers on site, if the teams color markers are too dark, too light, or too close to the color of the ball or the field. • Each team must have two distinct sets of color markers available.
+Color markers on the robot should be swappable. • See also COMPETITION RULE 4 for colour examples.
 RC-4.2.4.2: A number marking should be designed as follows: Number Markers • Each robot must carry a number (consisting of two digits at most), in black digits of height no smaller than 8 cm. • The number will be fixed on the color markers and must at least be visible from all four major sides (front, back, left and right) of the robot. • The number 1 is reserved for goal keepers. • The number marking must be easily visible for the referee, other humans and robots from all sides. • The number markers of the robots will be checked before the tournament by the TC.
 If the markers do not comply with the above rules, the team will be requested to build new number markers on site.
-RC-4.2.4.3: Each robot must carry a top marker as follows (see figure below): Top Markers • The top marker is a black circle with a diameter of 20cm. • In the center of the circle, a square in the respective team color and of at least 8cm side length must be present. • On top the coloured square a robot's number marker must be present.
-2 4
+RC-4.2.4.3: Each robot must carry a top marker as follows (example in figure below): Top Markers • The top marker can have the color also used in RC-4.2.4.1, be black, or a combination of black with the team color. • A robot's number marker of at least 8 cm in height must be clearly visible.